13/08/2024

 • Certified B Corporation: B Corps are committed not only to making a profit, but also to having a positive impact on society and the environment.

 • ISO 14001: international standard for environmental management systems.
+Certification demonstrates an organization’s commitment to sustainable practices.

 • The Indoor Climate Label (ICL): a certification for products used indoors to ensure that they meet strict requirements for low emissions of chemicals and particles.